anqin/gunir/README.md

 # gunir

-Gunir has graduated from demo show and step into the real-life product application.
+Gunir has graduated from testbed and be launched to the real-life product application.

 Thanks for attention and following~~